ialmanzaj/ialmanzaj/README.md

 ## about me

-now: Building Zeneca.app a wallet for remote workers.
-Focus on stablecoins, payments and useful onchain app.
+now: Building Zeneca a wallet for remote workers.
+Focus on stablecoins, payments, and useful onchain apps.

 - 👨‍🔬 idea guy & Buildor